Jacobite rising of 1719: Aftermath

 The captured Spanish were sent to Edinburgh Castle where they were imprisoned for four months.
 Then from Leith they sailed back to Spain for release.
 In October 1719, a British naval expedition captured the Spanish port of Vigo, held it for ten days, destroyed vast quantities of stores and equipment, then re-embarked unopposed, with huge quantities of loot.
 This demonstration of naval power led to Alberoni's dismissal, and ended Spanish support for the Jacobites.

 The government followed Carpenter's recommendation, and largely left the Highland levies alone, but Seaforth's tenants continued paying rents to him even in exile.
 The Mackenzies twice defeated attempts by the Commission of Forfeited Estates to collect them, first at Glen Affric, then Coille Bhan.
 This showed the Highlands could not be governed without the co-operation of the clan chiefs, and only Seaforth's return from exile in 1726 restored government control in the Mackenzie territories.

-Many exiles accepted pardons, including Bolingbroke and George Murray, while others took service elsewhere; George and James Keith both became Prussian generals.
+Many exiles accepted pardons, including Viscount Bolingbroke and George Murray, while others took service elsewhere; George and James Keith both became Prussian generals.
 Ormonde lived quietly in Spain and Avignon until his death in November 1745; he was buried in Westminster Abbey in May 1746.
 Tullibardine remained in exile, took part in the 1745 Rising, and died in the Tower of London in July 1746.
 Despite swearing allegiance to George II, Murray also joined the '45, and died in the Dutch Republic in October 1760.

 However, new laws actively discriminated against Non-Juring clergy, i.e. those who refused to swear allegiance to the Hanoverian regime.
 In 1690, more than half of the clergy were Non-Jurors and in theory deprived of their livings but many were protected by the local gentry.
 In 1673, Michael Fraser was appointed minister at Daviot and Dunlichty; despite being evicted in 1694, and joining the 1715 and 1719 Risings, he was still there when he died in 1726.

 Previous attempts to reintegrate ministers like Michael Fraser by measures such as the 1712 Toleration Act had been resisted by the Kirk's General Assembly.
 After 1719, toleration changed to persecution, and many conformed as a result; Non-Juring Episcopalianism became a mark of Jacobite commitment and often associated with powerful local leaders, since their congregations required political protection for survival.
 A high percentage of both Lowlanders and Highlanders who participated in the 1745 Rebellion came from this element of Scottish society.